devTobbe/subparse/README.md

 # subtitle-parser
-A simple subtitle-parser that outputs a parsed json file
+A simple subtitle-parser that outputs a json file.

 ## Planned Supported formats
 - .srt